Smoking's effects on sex

 I know all the effects smoking has on the body, but nobody seems to have information on what it does to your sex life.
 What are the effects, like dryness, de-sensitivity in areas, etc?
 If I quit, would sex be better?

 Dear Mrs. Curious,

 You are right to assume that smoking affects one's sex life.
 In fact, several studies have looked at exactly this question in regard to male impotence and found that there is a link between smoking and difficulties having an erection.
 Unfortunately, there is little research on the effects of smoking on women's sexual health; this is indicative of a general state of research on women's sexual health lagging far behind research on men (an issue unto itself).
 But the reason behind the strong link between smoking and male impotence can be presumed to affect women as well.

 Nicotine is a vasoconstrictor, meaning it tightens blood vessels and restricts blood flow.
 In the long term, it has even been shown to cause permanent damage to arteries.
 Since a man's erection depends on blood flow, researchers assumed smoking would affect erections.
 Studies have confirmed this time and again.
 In a study published in Addiction Behavior, it was shown that just two cigarettes could cause softer erections in male smokers.
-Results are corroborated by a review of all studies done on impotent men over the last two decades.
-The research showed that 40 percent of men affected by impotence were smokers, as opposed to 28 percent of the general male population.
-That is either a really amazing coincidence, or there is a relationship between smoking and male impotence.
+Research has also shown a correlation between men affected by impotence and smoking.